 |

-When you select RIP and Print from the Print menu or click the print button on the tool bar, SoftRIP will process the job as above except it will appear in the Print Queue with a quantity of one.
+When you select RIP and Print from the Print menu or click the printer button on the tool bar, SoftRIP will process the job as above except it will appear in the Print Queue with a quantity of one.
 If you have not checked any special Unit Options to delay printing, your job will begin transmitting to your output device as soon as queued jobs above it have completed.

 Illustration 3: Main Print Menu

 When you select RIP and Print from the main menu, the entry for the layout in the Print Queue will have a quantity of one.
-When all jobs have RIP’d the layout will be sent directly to the printer.
+When all jobs have ripped the layout will be sent directly to the printer.
 The Hold for Layout setting on the Unit Options tab will not stop full layouts from printing.

 Layouts become invalid if any of their individual component files are removed from the Print Queue.
 If you delete a Print Queue entry used in a layout you will be warned that the job is part of a layout and that removing it will make the layout invalid.
 If you click Yes to proceed, you will not be able to re-access the invalidated layout.